FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Abstract

 \section{Abstract}

-Adversarial Training (AT) has been proven to be an effective method of introducing strong adversarial robustness into deep neural networks.
-However, the high computational cost of AT prohibits the deployment of large-scale AT on resource-constrained edge devices, e.g., with limited computing power and small memory footprint, in Federated Learning (FL) applications.
-Very few previous studies have tried to tackle these constraints in FL at the same time.
-In this paper, we propose a new framework named Federated Adversarial Decoupled Learning (FADE) to enable AT on resource-constrained edge devices in FL.
-FADE reduces the computation and memory usage by applying Decoupled Greedy Learning (DGL) to federated adversarial training such that each client only needs to perform AT on a small module of the entire model in each communication round.
-In addition, we improve vanilla DGL by adding an auxiliary weight decay to alleviate objective inconsistency and achieve better performance.
-FADE offers a theoretical guarantee for the adversarial robustness and convergence.
-The experimental results also show that FADE can significantly reduce the computing resources consumed by AT while maintaining almost the same accuracy and robustness as fully joint training.
+Federated adversarial training can effectively complement adversarial robustness into the privacy-preserving federated learning systems.
+However, the high demand for memory capacity and computing power makes large-scale federated adversarial training infeasible on resource-constrained edge devices.
+Few previous studies in federated adversarial training have tried to tackle both memory and computational constraints simultaneously.
+In this paper, we propose a new framework named Federated Adversarial Decoupled Learning (FADE) to enable AT on heterogeneous resource-constrained edge devices.
+FADE differentially decouples the entire model into small modules to fit into the resource budget of each device, and each device only needs to perform AT on a single module in each communication round.
+We also propose an auxiliary weight decay to alleviate objective inconsistency and achieve better accuracy-robustness balance in FADE.
+FADE offers theoretical guarantees for convergence and adversarial robustness, and our experimental results show that FADE can significantly reduce the consumption of memory and computing power while maintaining accuracy and robustness.